-Apr 13, 2020 Judith Rubin #81 COVID-19 and beyond, 2020, Attractions, Business, Education, Features, Headlines, Museums, Technology & Media, Theme Parks, Uncategorized, Water Parks, World Expos, World markets Comments Off on What should Themed Experience graduates know, say and do?
+Apr 13, 2020 Judith Rubin #81 COVID-19 and beyond, 2020, Attractions, Business, Education, Features, Homepage Slider, Museums, Technology & Media, Theme Parks, Uncategorized, Water Parks, World Expos, World markets Comments Off on What should Themed Experience graduates know, say and do?

 When I tell people I’m a Professor of Themed Experience, the response is often something like “Wow, that’s cool.
 I wish I could have studied that.”
 The comment is usually followed by the typical questions of, “So… like rollercoasters and stuff?
 (Answer: “Among other things.”)
 “Do you get to go to theme parks for free?”
 (Answer: “When I’m working.”)
 Then, the important question: “What do you teach?”
 That is a solid question with a longer answer – and the subject of this article.